Comparator automata in quantitative verification: Comparator automata

 Conversely, let $\LS{A} = k > \LS{B}$.
 We prove that $(A,B)$ is accepted by $\A_k$.
 For an integer sequence $A$ when $ \LS{A} = k $ integers greater than $k$ can occur only a finite number of times in $A$.
 Let $l_A$ denote the index of the last occurrence of an integer greater than $k$ in $A$.
-Similarly, since $\LS{B} \leq k$, let $l_B$ be index of the last occurrence of an integer greater than $k$.
+Similarly, since $\LS{B} \leq k$, let $l_B$ be index of the last occurrence of an integer greater than $k$ in $B$.
 Therefore, for sequences $A$ and $B$ integers greater than $k$ will not occur beyond index $l = \mathit{max}(l_A, l_B)$.
 B\"uchi automaton $\A_k$ (Fig.~\ref{Fig:LSk}) non-deterministically determines $l$.
 On reading the $l$-th element of input word $(A,B)$, the run of $(A,B)$ exits the start state $s$ and shifts to accepting state $f_k$.
 Note that all runs beginning at state $f_k$ occur on alphabet $(a,b)$ where $a,b\leq k$.
 Therefore, $(A,B)$ can continue its infinite run even after transitioning to $f_k$.
 To ensure that this is an accepting run, the run must visit accepting state $f_k$ infinitely often.
-But this must be the case, since $k$ occurs infinitely often in $A$, and all transitions on $(k,b)$, for all $b\leq k$, transition into state $f_k$.
-Hence, for all integer sequences $A$,$B$ bounded by $\max$, if $\LS{A}=k$, and $\LS{A}\geq \LS{B}$, the automaton accepts $(A,B)$. \end{proof} \begin{thm} Let $\mu>0$ be an integer upper bound, and $\geq $ be the inequality relation.
-The limsup comparator with relation $\geq$ accepting pair of bounded-sequence $(A,B)$ iff $\LS{(A)}\geq \LS{B}$ is $\omega$-regular. \end{thm} \begin{proof} The union of B\"uchi automata $\A_k$ (Fig~\ref{Fig:LSk}, Lemma~\ref{Lemma:LSFinalState}) for $k \in \{0,1,\dots \max\}$, when $\max$ is the upper bound results in the limsup comparator for relation $\geq$. \end{proof} Due to closure properties of B\"uchi automata, this implies that limsup comparator for all inequalities and equality relation is also $\omega$-regular.
-The {\em limit infimum} (liminf, in short) of an integer sequence is the smallest integer that appears infinitely often in it; its comparator has a similar construction to the limsup comparator.
-One can further prove that the limsup and liminf aggregate functions are also $\omega$-regular aggregate functions.
+But this must be the case, as transition on alphabet $(k,k')$ for $k'\leq k$ must be taken infinitely often as $k$ is the limsup of $A$ and limsup of $B$ is less than or equal to $k$.
+Transitions on this alphabet always return to the accepting state $f_k$.
+Hence, for all integer sequences $A$,$B$ bounded by $\max$, if $\LS{A}=k$, and $\LS{A}\geq \LS{B}$, the automaton accepts $(A,B)$. \end{proof} \begin{thm} There exists an $\omega$-regular comparator for the limsup aggregation function. \end{thm} \begin{proof} The construction given above contains a B\"uchi automata $\A_k$ for all $k \in \{0, \dots, \mu\}$.
+Therefore, from Lemma~\ref{Lemma:LSFinalState}, we conclude that the construction corresponds to the limsup comparator with inequality $\geq$.
+Therefore, limsup comparator with relation $\geq$ is $\omega$-regular.